END OF FINANCIAL YEAR CHECKLIST

-For most clients, 1 April signals the start of the New Year for business and tax purposes and the month of March brings opportunities to minimize tax and maximize cash surpluses for the coming year.
+For most clients, 1 April signals the start of the New Year for business and tax purposes, and the month of March brings opportunities to minimise tax and maximise cash surpluses for the coming year.

-A well known quote “if you fail to plan, you are planning to fail!”, so with this in mind we give you some things to think about going forward.
-For those of you in business consider the following points:
+A well known quote is “if you fail to plan, you are planning to fail!”, so with this in mind we give you some things to think about going forward.
+For those of you in business, consider the following points:

 You may want to consider undertaking any necessary repairs & maintenance on assets prior to the end of the financial year, but please talk to us to ascertain if a full deduction for taxation is applicable.
 Asset Purchases

-Some expenses can be prepaid in March and claimed as a tax deduction in the year to 31 March, regardless of the amount and includes, stationary, postage and courier charges, vehicle registration, rates, subscriptions for papers or journals.
-Other expenses have limits, these include rent, consumables, insurance premiums, travel & accommodation, advertising, periodic charges and other services.
-The rules surrounding prepayments are complex, if you are planning this type of expenditure please talk to us.
-New Tax Year Planning Check List
+Some expenses can be prepaid in March and claimed as a tax deduction in the year to 31 March, regardless of the amount.
+These include stationery, postage and courier charges, vehicle registration, rates, and subscriptions for papers or journals.
+Other expenses have limits, including rent, consumables, insurance premiums, travel & accommodation, advertising, periodic charges and other services.
+The rules surrounding prepayments are complex so if you are planning this type of expenditure, please talk to us.
+New Tax Year Planning Checklist

 If you haven't already, talk to us about a suitable electronic cashbook such as Xero

-Start to develop your regular accounting procedures by separating your tasks by expected frequency: weekly, monthly, 2 monthly, tri yearly, six monthly or yearly.
+Start to develop your regular accounting procedures by separating your tasks by expected frequency: weekly, monthly, two-monthly, tri-yearly, six-monthly or yearly.
 General accounting chores will fall into each category, and tax-related tasks typically come up no more than monthly.
 Weekly & Monthly Tasks

-These task are bookkeeping chores and each business will differ in complexity depending on transaction volume.
+These tasks are bookkeeping chores and each business will differ in complexity depending on transaction volume.
 Generally all businesses should follow these steps.